david-wallace-croft/pattern-visitor/README.md

   - Compares the Visitor pattern to using Mixin
 - visitor_4
   - A Visitor which mutates an Element using values from the other Elements
+- visitor_5
+  - A Visitor which mutates an Element using values from the other Elements

 ## History